Last Updated on June 17, 2025 by Karl Thompson

 The British Sociology Association (BSA) defines sociology as ‘the study of human social life, groups, social institutions* and societies.
 It is the study of how society is organised and how we experience life’ (1)

-(*Social Institutions are those relatively stable aspects of social life which are found in the majority of societies and include the government, various economic institutions (banks, companies), the workplace, legal institutions such as the police and the courts, religion, the media, schools and the family.)
+*Social Institutions are those relatively stable aspects of social life which are found in the majority of societies.
+Institutions include the government and various economic entities such as banks and companies.
+They also encompass the workplace, legal institutions like the police and courts, religion, the media, schools, and the family.

-1. Rigorous Research Methods Sociology, unlike common sense, subjects itself to ‘rigorous rules of responsible speech’ – Sociology tries to confine itself to statements that can be baked up by reliable, valid and representative evidence which others can verify, rather than making untested propositions.
+- Rigorous Research Methods Sociology, unlike common sense, subjects itself to ‘rigorous rules of responsible speech’.
+Sociology confines itself to statements backed by reliable, valid, and representative evidence.
+Others can verify these statements, ensuring they are not untested propositions.

-2. Understanding individual human behaviour through looking at wider social relations – Sociology aims to ‘broaden horizons’ and to examine individual biographies in the context of wider social processes.
-In this sense Sociology encourages people to lift themselves above the level of their daily concerns and see what we share in common with others, and what these commonalities have to do with our particular historical social context.
+- Understanding human behavior involves examining social relations.
+We must look at individual actions in the context of broader social connections. – Sociology aims to ‘broaden horizons’ and to examine individual biographies in the context of wider social processes.
+In this sense, Sociology encourages people to rise above their daily concerns.
+It helps them see what they share in common with others.
+These commonalities relate to our specific historical social context.

-3. Sociology is not about understanding things from the individual’s perspective – it stands against the view that someone’s biography is purely down to their own motives, efforts and intentional action.
+- Sociology examines the broader social context.
+It does not focus on the individual’s perspective. – it stands against the view that someone’s biography is purely down to their own motives, efforts and intentional action.
 Thinking Sociologically is to make sense of the world through looking at the manifold webs of human dependency.

-4. Defamilarisation – Sociology involves examining ordinary life in a more fully conscious way – and going through a process of defamiliarisation – looking at society in new ways and realising that ‘this is not the only way we could do things’ – this will not be to everyone’s liking, especially those who benefit from existing social relations.
+- Defamilarisation – Sociology involves examining ordinary life in a more fully conscious way.
+It requires going through a process of defamiliarisation.
+This means looking at society in new ways and realising that ‘this is not the only way we could do things.’
+This new perspective will not be to everyone’s liking, especially those who benefit from existing social relations.

 Sociology involves constantly examining the knowledge we have of selves and others – this is an ongoing process.
 If we open ourselves up to this processes then it should have the following benefits –

-3. It should make individuals more effective agents of social change – realising that society does act as a restraining force in many ways should enable the individual to direct their efforts more effectively at making changes.
+- It should make individuals more effective agents of social change.
+Society does act as a restraining force in many ways.
+Realizing this should enable the individual to direct their efforts more effectively at making changes.
 (A nice quote here – ‘Sociology stands in praise of the individual, but not individualism’).

-4. It should enhance social solidarity – as it makes us realise that many of our private troubles are shared by several (possibly billions) of other people.
+- It should enhance social solidarity.
+It helps us realise that many of our private troubles are shared by several, possibly billions, of other people.

 Signposting